 Our shop windows feature a sticker and gold ribbon balloons promoting the month, and posters promoting the TK Maxx Give Up Clothes For Good campaign.
 And we have gold ribbon pin badges for sale instore, as well as research leaflets showing our work on children’s and young people’s cancers and the challenges that remain.
 Gold ribbon pin badges are also available in TK Maxx shops.

 We are carrying out a range of activities across print, digital and social media to support the awareness month.
 This will include a paid social media and digital campaign, allowing us to reach hundreds of thousands of people.

 We will also feature stories about children’s cancers throughout the month on our dedicated Cancer Research UK Kids & Teens Facebook and Twitter channels, including a focus on side effects, the research we’re doing and the impact a cancer diagnosis has on siblings.

 And finally, we’ll be emailing all our supporters who are happy to hear from us about fundraising to drive awareness of Childhood Cancer Awareness Month, and the TK Maxx Give Up Clothes For Good Campaign.

 Why do you feature such a large number of children in your adverts when you don’t fund much research into children’s cancers?

-Children, young people and their families feature in our wider advertising campaigns because we want to show the reality of cancer and how it affects peoples’ lives.
-And we share the stories of people of all ages that have been affected by cancer in some way across our campaigns.
-Money raised from these campaigns goes to fund research into every type of cancer, including the fundamental biology of cancer.
+Children, young people and their families feature in our advertising campaigns because we want to show the reality of cancer and how it affects peoples’ lives, including children and young people.